Welcome to the

 With the help of our communities in cities across the country and beyond, we provide a forum for patients who want to join in the fight to find treatments and cure for PKD.

 Connect with us to find out how you can make a difference in the lives of thousands in the U.S. and millions worldwide.

-Join us for our Detroit meet-up via video conference.
-Share your journey and hear from others within the PKD community who understand what you are experiencing.
-We will also share resources to help you manage living with PKD.
+Join us for our upcoming community meeting via video conference!
+Share your PKD journey and hear from others within the community who understand what you’re experiencing.

 Video conference link will be emailed upon registration.